 Environmentally friendly business practices define our operations as a company.

-This Corporate Social Responsibility section should be read in conjunction with PNC’s 2016 Annual Report and 2017 Proxy Statement, both of which contain additional information about our company.
-This report uses certain terms, including those that the GRI sustainability reporting guidelines refer to as “Material Aspects,” to reflect the issues of greatest importance to PNC and our stakeholders.
-Used in this context, these terms should not be confused with the terms, “material” or “materiality,” as defined by or construed in accordance with securities law, or as used in the context of financial statements and financial reporting.
-Furthermore, any forward- looking statements contained in this report should not be unduly relied upon, as actual results could differ materially from expectations.
-For more information about such statements, please refer to the “Forward-Looking Statements” and “Risk Factors” sections of our Form 10-K in PNC’s Annual Report for the year ended December 31, 2016, which can be found within Investor Relations.
+The content in PNC’s corporate responsibility materials, including our Corporate Responsibility Reports and Newsletters, is accurate as of the date of each such report.
+Updates or changes to any of our corporate responsibility materials will be reflected in the online version of such report, which can be found at www.pnc.com/csr.
+Our corporate responsibility materials should be read in conjunction with PNC’s then current Annual Report and Proxy Statement, both of which contain additional information about our company.
+Our corporate responsibility materials use certain terms, including those that the GRI sustainability reporting guidelines refer to as "Material topics," to reflect the issues of the greatest importance to PNC and our stakeholders.
+Used in this context, these terms should not be confused with the terms "material" or "materiality," as defined by or construed in accordance with securities law, or as used in the context of financial statements and financial reporting.
+Furthermore, any forward-looking statements contained in our corporate responsibility materials should not be unduly relied upon, as actual results could differ materially from expectations.
+For more information about such statements, please refer to the "Forward-Looking Statements" and "Risk Factors" sections of our latest Form 10-K in PNC’s Annual Report, as updated or supplemented by our subsequent filings with the Securities and Exchange Commission, which can be found at www.pnc.com/investorrelations.

 This material does not constitute an offer or solicitation in any jurisdiction where or to whom it would be unauthorized or unlawful to do so.